apache/airflow/docs/apache-airflow/extra-packages-ref.rst

       --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-|version|/constraints-3.7.txt"

 Note, that this will install providers in the versions that were released at the time of Airflow |version| release.
-You can later upgrade These providers manually if you want to use latest versions of the providers.
+You can later upgrade those providers manually if you want to use latest versions of the providers.

 Apache Software extras